aiforged/docs/docs/services/utilities/move-documents.md

 3. Save and run a small test batch.
 4. Review the target service to confirm documents were moved and are no longer present in the source.

-{% hint style="info" %}
+!!! info
     Start simple, then refine your filters and mapping as your workflow evolves.
-{% endhint %}

 ***